 Bridges shall be inspected by a competent qualified engineer, who has a thorough knowledge about bridge engineering.
 In general the status of the Inspecting Officer shall be as mentioned below but the same can be altered depending upon the importance of the work.

-Bridge length Status of Inspecting Officer of the State PWD
+Bridge length

 (i) Upto 30 m.
-Junior Engineer

 (ii) From 30 to 60 m.
-Assistant Engineer/

-Assistant Executive Engineer

-(iii) From 60 to 200 m.
-Executive Engineer

-(iv) Above 200 m and all prestressed concrete continuous struc- tures, suspension bridges, cable stayed girder bridges and spe- Chief Engineers and Superintending Engineers
+From 60 to 200 m Above 200 m and all prestressed concrete continuous struc- tures, suspension bridges, cable stayed girder bridges and spe- cial structures.

-cial structures.